wdi-sg/user-songs/README.md

 Make some changes in `app/assets/stylesheets/application.css`:

-Take out all require statements.
+Take out all require statements. ( they look like comments, but they are actually looked at by the pipeline system)

 Import Bootstrap styles: